 Peripheral endocrine organ functions are controlled to varying degrees by pituitary hormones.
 Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent, whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
 Secretion of pituitary hormones is controlled by the hypothalamus.

-The interaction between the hypothalamus and pituitary (hypothalamic-pituitary axis) is a feedback control system.
-The hypothalamus receives input from virtually all other areas of the CNS and uses it to provide input to the pituitary.
+The interaction between the hypothalamus and pituitary (called the hypothalamic-pituitary axis) is a feedback control system.
+The hypothalamus receives input from virtually all other areas of the central nervous system and uses it to provide input to the pituitary.
 In response, the pituitary releases various hormones that stimulate certain endocrine glands throughout the body.
 Changes in circulating levels of hormones produced by these endocrine glands are detected by the hypothalamus, which then increases or decreases its stimulation of the pituitary to maintain homeostasis.

 Virtually all hormones produced by the hypothalamus and the pituitary are released in a pulsatile fashion; periods of such release are interspersed with periods of inactivity.
 Some hormones (eg, adrenocorticotropic hormone [ACTH], growth hormone, prolactin) have definite circadian rhythms; others (eg, luteinizing hormone and follicle-stimulating hormone during the menstrual cycle) have month-long rhythms with superimposed circadian rhythms.

-Thus far, 7 physiologically important hypothalamic neurohormones have been identified (see Table: Hypothalamic Neurohormones).
+Thus far, 7 physiologically important hypothalamic neurohormones have been identified (see table Hypothalamic Neurohormones).
 Except for the biogenic amine dopamine, all are small peptides.
-Several are produced in the periphery as well as in the hypothalamus and function in local paracrine systems, especially in the GI tract.
+Several are produced in the periphery as well as in the hypothalamus and function in local paracrine systems, especially in the gastrointestinal tract.
 Vasoactive intestinal peptide, which also stimulates the release of prolactin, is one.

 Neurohormones may control the release of multiple pituitary hormones.
 Regulation of most anterior pituitary hormones depends on stimulatory signals from the hypothalamus; the exception is prolactin, which is regulated by inhibitory stimuli.
 If the pituitary stalk (which connects the pituitary to the hypothalamus) is severed, prolactin release increases, whereas release of all other anterior pituitary hormones decreases.

 Many hypothalamic abnormalities (including tumors and encephalitis and other inflammatory lesions) can alter the release of hypothalamic neurohormones.
 Because neurohormones are synthesized in different centers within the hypothalamus, some disorders affect only one neuropeptide, whereas others affect several.
 The result can be undersecretion or oversecretion of neurohormones.
-Clinical syndromes that result from the ensuing pituitary hormone dysfunction (eg, diabetes insipidus, acromegaly and, hypopituitarism.) are discussed in Pituitary Disorders.
+Clinical syndromes that result from the ensuing pituitary hormone dysfunction (eg, diabetes insipidus, acromegaly and, hypopituitarism) are discussed elsewhere.